perticascatalin/Research/README.md

 |Minimum         |  0|  0|  1|  0|  0|

 #### 1.5 Order Relations

+*Total order relations are binary operators for which the value matrix has certain mathematical properties (a type of prior knowledge which can be exploited in statistical learning).*

 - Order relations: Is A smaller than B?
 - 0/1 for pair (A/B)